DannieSheng/DannieSheng.github.io/_portfolio/portfolio-project8.md

 Conclusion
 ======

 This project highlights the potential of advanced document understanding technologies in automating prescription parsing, with specific adaptations to meet the unique needs of the Japanese eyewear market.
-It showcases the project team's ability to innovate and efficiently extend the reach of existing tools to new markets.
+It showcases our ability to innovate and efficiently extend the reach of existing tools to new markets.